peteryxu/aqd-cli-workshop/workshop/04-writing-code.md

 **Task-01**

 The first thing we are going to do is create some context files which Amazon Q CLI will use when generating output.
 As we mentioned in earlier parts of this tutorial, context is critical in getting good results when using AI coding assistants.
-As we think about what context we might want to provide to help steer Amazon Q CLI, we are going to create additional context around how we want the code to be structured, and provide some technologies that we want it to use.
+The use of a Rules file will help here, as well as leveraging something that is project specific.

 In the current (aqcli-app) directory:

-1. Create a new directory **"steering"**
+1. Create a new directory **".amazonq/rules"**
-2. In the **"steering"** create two files. **"1.project-layout-rules.md"** and **"2.project-spec.md"**
+2. In the **".amazonq/rules"** directory create a file called **"project-layout-rules.md"**
-3. In the **"1.project-layout-rules.md"** file, add the following:
+3. In the **"project-layout-rules.md"** file, add the following:

 ```
+When creating Python code, use the following guidance

+- Use Flask as the web framework
+- Follow Flask's application factory pattern
+- Use environment variables for configuration
+- Implement Flask-SQLAlchemy for database operations

 Use the following project structure when writng code

 src/